 Commit to Studying Hard

 During your coding bootcamp, you’re not only learning how to complete your eventual capstone project, but you’re also making an impression on your instructors.
-The computer science principles you learn are key for landing entry-level positions, but the school’s impression of your level of effort may determine the opportunities they feel like you’re qualified for.
+The computer science principles you learn are key for landing entry-level positions, but the school’s impression of your level of effort may determine the opportunities they feel you’re qualified for.

 Commit to Continued Learning

 Programming languages change constantly, and you have to stay on top of those changes to stay relevant in the tech job market.
 You can also learn in-demand skills to add value to your resume for job recruiters.
-If you attended a front end web development bootcamp for example, you can learn backend languages on your own time to become a full stack developer.
+If you attended a front end web development bootcamp, for example, you can learn backend languages on your own time to become a full stack developer.